HarirFahem/SNAKE/README.md

 }

 ```

-When the snake "eats" a Food, it gets longer, we check the collidingItems in our class SnakePart:
+When the snake "eats" a Food, it gets longer, we check the collidingItems in our class SnakePart, the game continues until the snake "dies".A snake dies by either eating a bomb, or by running into its own tail.

- The game continues until the snake "dies".A snake dies by either eating a bombe, or by running into its own tail.
+Here is the function of checkcolliding:

 ```javascript
 void SnakePart::checkColliding() {
     QList <QGraphicsItem *> coll = this->collidingItems();